Madhubon21/Chat_with_Document/README.md

 # Doxpert.ai

 Doxpert.ai is an AI-powered document exploration tool that allows users to interact with PDF documents through natural language queries.
-It processes large documents, breaks them into manageable chunks, performs semantic search, and provides intelligent, context-aware answers using Google Generative AI.
+It processes large documents, breaks them into manageable chunks, performs similarity search, and provides intelligent, context-aware answers using Google Generative AI.

 ---